cha53c/web_server_example/README.md

 The web application is the the default rails app created using `rails new`.
 The successfully running container will serve the default Rails 'Welcome aboard' page on port 80

+This example is build on the [cloudgear/ruby:2.2](https://hub.docker.com/r/cloudgear/ruby) image.
+Which provides a mininal Ubuntu 14.04 with Ruby 2.2 installed

 ## Getting Started

 You will need Docker installed on your work station.
 For mac and windows see [Docker Toolbox](https://www.docker.com/docker-toolbox).
 For Linux find your flavour [here](http://docs.docker.com/v1.8/installation/)